Autumn Syria Tour

-- Check into the hotel and have a short rest before starting a walking tour of old Damascus.
+- Check into your incredible Old Damascene hotel.
+Take a short rest before starting a walking tour of the old town.

-- In the afternoon we’ll explore the bazaar, shopping areas and bar/restaurant street.
+- In the afternoon we’ll explore the Al-Hamidiyah Souq.

-- Free time in the evening to enjoy Damascus’ vibrant night-life.
+- Free time in the evening to enjoy Damascus’ vibrant night-life along “Straight Street”.

 - After breakfast, we’ll start our full day Damascus city tour.